7 seconds to catch the interest of the prospect

 Even your competitors have 7 seconds.
 So you and your 7 competitors are fighting within this 7 seconds frame to catch someone’s attention.

 But how do the super professionals do it?
 Are they equipped with some mystic powers and aura to influence their audience?
 Are they good at hypnotizing?
 Or are they simply good at influencing?

-In this article, what I am offering is you are a set of 4 tools—4 powerful tools that will help you create a strong value proposition.
+In this article, I present 4 powerful tools that will help you create a strong value proposition.
 If you’re into business, I am sure I don’t have to repeat and assert the importance of value propositions.
-It is something that automatically brings your customer into focus and allow you to propose solutions to their problem from their own perspective.
+It is something that automatically brings your customer into focus and allows you to propose solutions to their problem from their own perspective.